codbex/codbex.github.io/_posts/blogs/2022-07-14-how-white-label-works.md

 Realistically, they can be provided either by software giants like Google, Amazon, Microsoft or by companies who are specialized in building exactly such kind of technology platforms.
 With the big software vendors the problem is that the technologies and the platforms are too generic and provide only basic functionalities.
 It is still comparatively difficult to start building applications directly at this level and it is not easy to change it in the way you like it.
-On the other hand, the specialized companies provide an opinionated stack, which lowers the entry barrier for application developers and in the same time increase their productivity.
+On the other hand, the specialized companies provide opinionated stacks, which lowers the entry barrier for application developers and in the same time increase their productivity.
 But still, it is not easy to change it to meet the requirements of the given customer.
-In this context, <b>codbex</b> offers to partners the opportunity to build, for them and their customers, highly specialized platforms based on <b>codbex</b> technologies as well as to combine them with the tousands mature yet well known open source components.
+In this context, <b>codbex</b> offers to partners the opportunity to build, for them and their customers, highly specialized platforms based on <b>codbex</b> technologies including 400+ components as well as to combine them with the tousands mature yet well known open source components.
-Once it is defined what will be included in the given platform, it will be built, tested, and supported by <b>codbex</b>, but will come with the brand chosen by the partner.
+Once it is defined what will be included in the given platform, it will be built, tested, and supported by <b>codbex</b>, but will come with the brand chosen by the partner or the end customer.

 <br>